Explore Uganda on this Private 14-Day Gorillas-Chimpanzees-Wildlife Safari

 There are about 50 of them here in various pride.
 You might also see some leopards and many elephants, which have increased vastly in numbers.

 The elephants that you see here will be both Savannah and Forest Elephants.
 Most likely, you will not tell the difference, but forest elephants are hairier, have straight, shorter tusks, are slightly smaller, and have one less toe on each foot.
 You will also see large herds of buffaloes, Topi, and Uganda Kob antelopes.

-Note – If you are staying at Ishasha Wilderness Camp, a Sundowner can be arranged in the Bush for you, hosted by Camp Staff reminiscent of old days in the African Bush.
-You can also let us know if you would like to have a traditional Bush Breakfast with a game drive tomorrow.
+Note – If you are staying at Ishasha Wilderness Camp, a Sundowner can be arranged in the Bush for you, hosted by Camp Staff reminiscent of the old days in the African Bush.
+You can also let us know if you would like a traditional Bush Breakfast with a game drive tomorrow.

 Meal Plan: Breakfast-Lunch-Dinner

 Day 6 – Queen Elizabeth Park – Mweya Area:

 Breakfast and morning game drive after 7 am – the lions do not climb up into the trees any earlier.
 The safari vehicle has a pop-up roof for the best game viewing.
 The game drive is 3 hours in length.

 This classy Lodge is located near the Kyambura Gorge, a giant gash in the Savannah of Queen Elizabeth Park.
 The Lodge was created by taking an old coffee shop and giving it a new life as an exclusive luxury Lodge.